pthalla/dindin/README.md

-Tells you what's for dinner tonight
+Tells you what's for dinner tonight!

 https://dindinapp.herokuapp.com/